 At the beginning of your second year, you will declare whether you intend to stay for a third year or graduate the following May on an accelerated schedule.
 Approval for a third year of teaching will depend on performance in the MFA program, teaching evaluations and a demonstrated commitment to teaching, and, of course, adequate progress on your thesis project.
 For this third year we offer the standard teaching assistantship package, which provides a total wage income of $20,000 for the academic year (teaching wages for two classes each term), as well as full funding of your tuition, enrollment fees, and the health insurance premium for single-person coverage through the university.
 Students enrolled in third years can continue taking graduate-level coursework at the University of Virginia, though they do not enroll in our workshops.
 Students in a third year typically teach one section of a 2000-level creative writing course and three ENWR 1510 sections (Writing and Critical Inquiry) over the academic year.

 Just like at any other US college or university, UVA fellowship support is considered reportable, taxable income by the IRS, as are teaching wages.
 See this Scholarship Tax Information page and the Student Financial Services page for more details on your reporting responsibilities.
-The Internal Revenue Service (IRS) requires that the University of Virginia apply specific federal tax withholding and reporting rules to payments made to international students and scholars.
-See this office of Human Resources Compliance and Immigration Services page for more information and a contact email.
+The Internal Revenue Service (IRS) requires that the University of Virginia apply specific federal tax withholding and reporting rules to payments made to international students and scholars, which vary depending on a student's home country.

 TRAVEL, SUMMER, AND OTHER FUNDING